|Base Year Market Size

 One of the most common eye conditions affecting people 50 years or older is dry macular degeneration.
 Blurred or reduced center vision is the result of the macula's thinning.
 The macula provides a clear idea in a straight line of sight, a retina component.
 According to the American Academy of Ophthalmology, the dry form of AMD affects about 80% (8 out of 10) of AMD patients.
 Dry macular degeneration can progress and impair vision without developing into the wet form of the condition.
 However, early dry age-related macular degeneration may suddenly transform into the wet variety.
 There is currently no treatment to stop further vision loss once dry AMD reaches the advanced stage.
 Intervention strategies, on the other hand, might postpone or even halt intermediate AMD from progressing to the advanced stage, where vision loss occurs.

-Based on the stage of disease, the global macular degeneration treatment market is bifurcated into early-stage AMD, intermediate AMD, and late-stage AMD.
+Based on the stage of disease, the global market for macular degeneration treatment is bifurcated into early-stage AMD, intermediate AMD, and late-stage AMD.

 The late-stage AMD segment owns the highest market share and is expected to grow at a CAGR of 7.03% during the forecast period.
 Macular degeneration-related vision loss peaks in late-stage AMD, though not all cases of early AMD progress to late AMD.
 Geographic atrophy (also known as Dry AMD) and neovascular AMD (also known as Wet AMD/nvAMD) are the two different types of late-stage AMD.
 The macula and the tissue that supports it both deteriorate in dry AMD.
 Under the retina, abnormal blood vessel growth is a symptom of wet AMD.
 The macula may become damaged if these vessels leak.
 Although less common than dry AMD, wet AMD poses a greater risk to vision.
 Many medical procedures are now being created or studied to discover if they are effective.
 As a result, the availability of approved and in-development therapies is anticipated to broaden patients' options and raise demand for these treatments.